Mario Pouliot: Acadie–Bathurst Titan

 The Titan qualified for the 2018 Memorial Cup to determine the Canadian Hockey League (CHL) champion, hosted in Regina, Saskatchewan.
 The QMJHL champions faced the host Regina Pats, the Swift Current Broncos from the Western Hockey League, and the Hamilton Bulldogs from the Ontario Hockey League.
 Pouliot coached the Titan to 4–3 overtime victory over Swift Current in game one, then an 8–6 victory over Regina in game two.
 Prior to the Titan's third game, Pouliot and his general manager Sylvain Couturier planned for the possibility of a three-way tie for first place in the round-robin.
 They determined that if the situation arose, the team would defend a one-goal deficit to retain a tie-breaking advantage over Hamilton and Regina.
 In the final two minutes of the third period the Titan were trailing 3–2, but had a power play and a face-off in the attacking zone.
 Pouliot chose strategically not to pull his goaltender for an extra attacker, to prevent against conceding an empty net goal and losing by two goals.
 The Titan lost the game by one goal, but advanced directly to the final game based on the tie-breaker.
 Pouliot hated not going for the win, but called his decision "logical".
 Pouliot and the Titan went on to defeat the Regina Pats 3–0 in the championship game.

-After the game, he was quoted as stating "it's special to have won the 100th Memorial Cup, it's forever etched in my memory.
+After the game, Pouliot was quoted as stating "it's special to have won the 100th Memorial Cup, it's forever etched in my memory.
 No one can ever take that away from me".
 The victory was the first Memorial Cup for Titan franchise, and the end of the road for Pouliot in Bathurst.
 He resigned his post in July, when the opportunity arose to coach another contending team in the upcoming season.
+In a 2025 interview, he stated "Bathurst will always hold an important place in my heart", and "I think the 2018 Memorial Cup is maybe the greatest accomplishment of my career".